SoMind/SoMind/index.md

 ### Links

 1. [Github](https://github.com/SoMind) - all the code is Open Source
+  * CICD is managed by Github [Actions](https://github.com/features/actions)
+  * Contact Navicore to get commit rights to a repo
+  * MIT Licensed
 1. [Dockerhub](https://hub.docker.com/orgs/somind/repositories)
 1. [UI](https://somind.tech) - will host a react.js UI for talking to DTs - currently only demo for Auth0 SSO
 1. [Notebooks (Jupyterhub)](https://notebook.somind.tech) - contact Navicore to get your github ID whitelisted.